IDSF21/assignment-2-elena-hanni/README.md

 Last but not least, I tried to deploy the website(0.5hr).

-Therefore, I spent a total of ~11 hrs on this homework, and the developing website step took longest time.
+Therefore, I spent a total of ~11 hrs on this homework, and the developing website and interactions step took me the longest time(~5hrs).